 How COVID-19 Cash Aid Impacts Cash Assistance

-The CARES Act Economic Impact payments (EIP) (up to $1,200 per individual, $500 per qualifying child) are not countable for Cash Assistance (CA).
-However, asset rules are different.
+The Economic Impact payments (EIP) (up to $1,400 per eligible individual) are for Cash Assistance (CA).